 AI (more specifically, machine learning) plays a huge role in our day to day lives.
 As a musician, I wanted to delve deeper into the current state of music composition using machine learning.
 This talk will start with an overview of AI Music Composition, followed by a walk-through of my attempts to collaboratively compose a song with machine learning models.
 Along the way, we'll delve a bit deeper into the specific types of models used for music composition.

 11:00 to 11:45

-Featuring local women in tech, Stephanie will lead a panel discussion of successful women from different fields within the tech industry.
+Featuring local women in tech, Kate will lead a panel discussion of successful women from different fields within the tech industry.
 You will hear them share their own stories about working in or breaking barriers in the industry.
 Additionally, we will open up the conversation for questions from the audience.

 Reactive programming is the new standard for building scalable, efficient, high throughput applications.
 Project Reactor is the foundation of Spring's end-to-end support for reactive programming, from the WebFlux module for handling HTTP requests to R2DBC, the module for reactive relational database access.